 Norwegian Elkhound Health

 Norwegian Elkhounds’ life expectancy is 12 to 15 years.
 They are a generally sound breed with few health problems.
 But there are a few health issues to be aware of.
-Thankfully their biggest health concern—obesity—is entirely preventable with a good diet and the proper amount of exercise.
-Here are some of the other health issues you should be aware of.
+Here are some of the other health issues you should be mindful of.

-- Hip Dysplasia: A common problem in large breeds and older dogs, hip dysplasia happens in some Elkhounds.
-Hip dysplasia is the condition where the hip joint isn’t formed properly and rubs, causing the dog pain.
+• Hip Dysplasia: A common problem in large breeds and older dogs, hip dysplasia occurs in some Elkhounds.
+Hip dysplasia is a condition in which the hip joint isn’t formed properly and rubs, causing the dog pain.
 Symptoms include lameness in the back legs, decreased activity and “bunny hopping.”
-Veterinarians are well versed in treatments, such as physical therapy, medications and potentially surgery.
+Treatment options include physical therapy, joint supplements, medications and potentially surgery.

-- Renal (Kidney) Disease: Norwegian Elkhounds may experience kidney problems.
+• Renal (Kidney) Disease: Norwegian Elkhounds may experience kidney problems, including Fanconi syndrome.
 Symptoms include excessive urination and thirst, as well as weight loss.
-While this is rare, there is no cure for kidney disease, but there are treatment options, including a special diet, medications and ensuring your dog always has access to fresh water.
+There’s no cure for kidney disease, but there are treatment options, including a prescription diet, medications and ensuring your dog always has access to plenty of fresh water.

 Norwegian Elkhound History

-The so-called “Dog of the Vikings,” Norwegian Elkhound history and origin dates back further than even the Vikings themselves.
-Skeletons and depictions of Elkhound-like dogs are believed to be found among human remains at Stone Age archeological sites in Norway.
+The so-called “Dog of the Vikings,” the Norwegian Elkhound has an origin that dates back further than even the Vikings themselves.
+What’s believed to be skeletons and depictions of Elkhound-like dogs have been found among human remains at Stone Age archeological sites in Norway.
 They hunted with their Viking companions, who bred these fearless hounds for trailing and cornering big game like moose, reindeer and bears.
 They’ve also served as guardians and watchdogs, barking incessantly at threats that came their family’s way.
 Their strong noses and barking abilities persist in the breed today.

 Norwegian Elkhounds became show dogs in their native country in the late 1800s.
-They were officially recognized by the American Kennel Club in 1913.
+The American Kennel Club officially recognized the breed in 1913.
 In 1931, the Norwegian Elkhound Association of America gifted an Elkhound puppy, named Weegie, to President Herbert Hoover after his German Shepherd died.
 At the time, there were only a couple dozen Elkhounds in the US, although they were more common in Europe.
-Today they rank 97 out of 197 in AKC breed popularity.
+Today, they rank 97th out of 197 in AKC breed popularity.

 Where can you find a puppy today if you are considering raising a Norwegian Elkhound?
 The AKC Marketplace lists puppies available from AKC-registered breeders.
 How much does a Norwegian Elkhound puppy cost?
 The price for a puppy from a reputable breeder ranges from around $1,000 to $2,000.
 But for that price, you’re likely getting a pup who’s been screened for health and temperament issues and may come with pedigree papers.
-There are also several recuse organizations who specialize in Norwegian Elkhounds, or you can keep an eye out at your local animal shelters if you’re interested in adopting a member of this breed.
+If you’re interested in adopting a member of this breed, several rescue organizations also specialize in Norwegian Elkhounds.
+You can also keep an eye out at your local animal shelters or search Chewy’s database of adoptable dogs in your area.

 FAQs